vhora/distributed-transaction-aggregator/README.md

 Acts like a semaphore, and must know the required tasks in order to call the next step.
 Each **aggregator** represents a single **step**, and is responsible for deal with the state related to all the tasks that belongs to its respective step.
 Each **Aggregator/Step** must be composed by at least one **Task**.

 All of the recovery logic must be placed on the Aggregator component.
 It must be completely responsible for evaluate the step state and decide to move forward or recover some falty state.
+This component has the same principle of a mediator object.

 #### Task